Jemma Moore: Personal life

 Moore received a dyslexia diagnosis at university and later also received an autism and an ADHD diagnosis.
 She has discussed the possibility that she "found acting at a young age because I felt so different from other people and acting/drama was a safe space to explore what it is like to be human".
+She is pansexual.

-Her great aunt Eve Moore was an actress who was married to distinguished commander Guy Gibson.
-Moore is pansexual.
+Moore's great aunt Eve Moore was an actress who was married to distinguished commander Guy Gibson.